How to carry out an annual health and welfare review of livestock

 - the business name and SBI number where the review took place

-- the date of your last visit to the farm for the review
+- the date of the vet’s last visit to the farm for the review

 - the type of livestock reviewed